Jens Faurschou

 Jens Faurschou (born 1960) is a Copenhagen-based art collector and art advisor.
-He is the founder of several art-related institutions, most notably the contemporary art institution, Faurschou Foundation.
-He is also founder of Copenhagen's centre for large-scale contemporary installation art, Copenhagen Contemporary, and co-founder of the Danish production company for virtual reality art, Khora Contemporary.
+He is the founder of several art-related institutions, most notably the contemporary art institution, Faurschou Foundation, which is in fact not a foundation in legal terms.
+He founded Copenhagen's centre for large-scale contemporary installation art, Copenhagen Contemporary, and stepped down from the board in 2025.
+Fauschou co-founded the Danish production company for virtual reality art, Khora Contemporary.